- 1 Article Summary: Moving to Malta from UK

 How to Qualify for Maltese Tax Residence

-• Spending more than 183 days in Malta within a calendar year.
+- Spending more than 183 days in Malta within a calendar year is one of the main indicators used when assessing Maltese tax residence.

 Benefits of Tax Residency in Malta